Coherence of statistics

 User Engagement Strategy for Statistics

 This strategy promotes a theme-based approach to user engagement.
-We are exploring if we can transition alignment of our current coherence work programme themes to the 12 new core statistical engagement themes.
+We are exploring if we can transition alignment of current coherence work programme themes to the 12 new core statistical engagement themes.

 GSS Harmonisation Workplan